 If you are concerned you are suffering from depression, several self-screening tools exist on the internet.
 These tools do not replace the advice of your physician or other mental health professional.
-They can give you some idea of your mood and whether or not you might be suffering from depression.
+They can give you some idea of your mood and whether or not you might be suffering from depression and can be used as a conversation starter with your doctor about how you are feeling.

 "It felt sort of odd answering questions about my mood, interest in activities, eating and sleeping habits, and whether or not I was thinking about suicide.
 But after I finished the questionnaire and it showed that I was experiencing a serious bout of depression, it all started to make some sense to me."

 Paula T., Miami, FL